-The Company was incorporated as a societe anonyme, a form of corporation under the laws of the Republic of France in August 1990, and its shares were quoted on the NASDAQ National Market in 1996.
+The Company was incorporated as a société anonyme, a form of corporation under the laws of the Republic of France in August 1990, as Flamel Technologies S.A. and its shares were quoted on the NASDAQ National Market in 1996.
 Flamel's principal place of business is located at Parc Club du Moulin a Vent, 33, avenue du Docteur Georges Levy, 69693 Venissieux Cedex France, telephone number 011 33 (4) 72 78 3434.
 A list of the Company's significant subsidiaries can be found in Exhibit 8.1.